Carpodi/Edison-V3/README.md

 # Edison V3 Robot Codes

 This repository contains various example codes to program and control the **Edison V3** robot.
-This codes are on EddPY V3 Version.
+This codes are on EdPY V3 Version.

 ## Repository Structure
 The repository contains the following files:

-- **../EddPY/FORWARD_EXAMPLE.py**: This file is the example of a basic commands that indicates the robot to forward..
+- **../EdPY/FORWARD_EXAMPLE.py**: This file is the example of a basic commands that indicates the robot to forward..
 -
 ## Usage